DataScienceUB/PFM/projects1819.md

 + This project will be developed in Accenture, Barcelona

-## Títol: Uncovering the role of airborne microbes in Kawasaki Disease
+## Uncovering the role of airborne microbes in Kawasaki Disease

-Advisor: Xavier Rodó (ISGlobal) and Santi Seguí
+Advisor: Xavier Rodó (ISGlobal) and Santi Seguí (santi.segui@ub.edu)

 Rationale: Kawasaki disease (KD) is a long known self-limited vasculitis of unknown origin that affects children worldwide, and that may have serious consequences if left untreated.
 It was discovered by Dr. Kawasaki in the 1960s and genètic susceptibility has been claimed as an underlying predisposing factor.
 However, in the last few years a consortium led by the ISGlobal Climate & Health Program has set the basis for a revolutionary hypothesis pointing to an airborne cause of this mysterious syndrome.
 The current proposal seeks to test whether air quality, in particular bacteria and fungi, can lie at the basis of KD etiology.
 A weekly record of unprecedented air samples taken in Japan in 2014 and 2015, covering 1,5 years has been fully analyzed for its biological composition and air chemistry.
 The student will have at hand an extense data base of over 2000 species in total and the objective is to check what relationships there are among individual or clústers of species, with KD incidence.
 To accomplish these objectives, it is expected that the datasets can be analyzed with a variety of classification, ordination and other data statistical techniques.
 This project will be develop by a group of 1-3 students in ISGlobal.

-## Títol: What data analyses can tell us about the Dynamics and etiology of Kawasaki disease in Japan?
+## What data analyses can tell us about the Dynamics and etiology of Kawasaki disease in Japan?

-Advisor: Xavier Rodó (ISGlobal) and Santi Seguí
+Advisor: Xavier Rodó (ISGlobal) and Santi Seguí (santi.segui@ub.edu)

 Rationale: Kawasaki disease (KD) is a long known self-limited vasculitis of unknown origin that affects children worldwide, and that may have serious consequences if left untreated.
 It was discovered by Dr. Kawasaki in the 1960s and genètic susceptibility has been claimed as an underlying predisposing factor.
 However, in the last few years a consortium led by the ISGlobal Climate & Health Program has set the basis for a revolutionary hypothesis pointing to an airborne cause of this mysterious syndrome.
 The current proposal seeks to uncover what differences there are in KD population epidemiology among the 47 prefectures in Japan for an unprecedented record of daily incidence covering the interval 1970-2016.
 Timeseries analyses and spatial classification and data ordination techniques will be needed to explain what patterns in both space and time the disease epidemiology describes, provided there are known spatial (e.g. North-South of the Japanese archipelago) and temporal differences (changes among the seasonal paterns in distant prefectures, delays among the three main epidèmics among diferent prefectures, etc...)
 The candidate will have to work also with both atmospheric and aerosol time series of data at the scale of the same prefectures in the search for consistent covarying environmental-disease dynamics.